On the Origin of Entropic Gravity and Inertia: mechanics from information loss

-If this interpretation and Verlinde's formalism are consistent, we should be able to reproduce Verlinde's entropy formula (Eq. (\ref{dSdx})).
-To check this consider an accelerating point particle with acceleration $a$ and mass $m$ (Fig. 2) and an observer $\Theta$ at rest at the instantaneous distance $\Delta x=c^2/a$ from the particle.
+If this interpretation is consistent with Verlinde's formalism, we should be able to reproduce Verlinde's entropy variation formula (Eq. (\ref{dSdx})).
+To check this let us consider an accelerating point particle with acceleration $a$ and mass $m$ (Fig. 2) and an observer $\Theta$ at rest at the instantaneous distance $\Delta x=c^2/a$ from the particle.
 The distance $\Delta x$ is special, because, for the observer there, $\eta$ becomes a proper time and the Rindler Hamiltonian becomes a physical one generating $\eta$ translation~\cite{1984PhRvD..29.1656U}.
 If we accept the general principle of relativity stating that all systems of reference are equivalent regardless of observer's motion, we can imagine an equivalent situation where the particle is at rest and the observer $\Theta$ accelerates in the opposite direction with acceleration $-a$.
 Then the observer can see the particle cross the horizon.
-For this observer there should be information loss.
-The key idea here is that for an accelerating object we can always assume such a Rindler observer that the object appears to cross the Rindler horizon of the observer.
+For this observer there should be information loss about the future paths of the particle.
+The key idea here is that for an accelerating object we can always assume a Rindler observer to whom the object just appears to cross the Rindler horizon of the observer.
+This crossing is accompanied with increases of $S$ and $E$.